 Work and Achievements

 CARE in India has been responding to various emergencies for over 65 years and is recognized as one of the major actors in humanitarian response in the country.
-We have distributed relief material and aided people in Uttar Pradesh, Odisha, Jammu & Kashmir, Cyclone Hudhud, Assam conflict,Tamil Nadu, Maharashtra and Nepal.
+We have distributed relief material and aided people in UP, Odisha, J&K, Assam,Tamil Nadu, Maharashtra and Nepal.